LIJI32/MIP/README.md

 ## Disclaimer
 Code injection is dangerous, and might make your computer unstable or unsable if you don't know what you're doing.
 Use MIP with care.
 In case of emergency, delete `/Library/LaunchDaemons/local.lsdinjector.plist` using the recovery boot.

-MIP should work on all 64-bit versions of macOS, but it's deliberately limited to Yosemite and newer; released versions were not tested on versions older than Sierra.
+MIP should work on all 64-bit and ARM64 versions of macOS, but it's deliberately limited to Yosemite and newer; released versions were not tested on versions older than Sierra.

 ## MIP's Advantages
 MIP has the following advantages when comparing to other injection techniques: